Pranesh1221/JavaScript-Coding-Practice/README.md

 **Answer: C**

 Normally when we set objects equal to `null`, those objects get _garbage collected_ as there is no reference anymore to that object.
 However, since the callback function within `setInterval` is an arrow function (thus bound to the `config` object), the callback function still holds a reference to the `config` object.
 As long as there is a reference, the object won\'t get garbage collected.
-Since it's not garbage collected, the `setInterval` callback function will still get invoked every 1000ms (1s).
+Since it\'s not garbage collected, the `setInterval` callback function will still get invoked every 1000ms (1s).

 <div align="right">
     <b><a href="#javascript-coding-practice">↥ back to top</a></b>